Home / Knowledge Hub / What is guides / What is network redundancy?

 What is network redundancy?

 Network redundancy exists where technologies and strategies are implemented within a network to preserve network stability by reducing or eliminating disturbances and downtime.
 It requires securing secondary network resources - including hardware and diverse network connections - over which data can be seamlessly rerouted when primary paths are unavailable for any reason.
 Network redundancy can be seen as an extra level of security, with focus on mitigating network outages and maintaining business continuity.
-Essentially, it is a form of contingency planning and is often part of an overall 'disaster recovery' plan.
-This is especially important for enterprises who rely on business-critical connectivity.

 Network redundancy vs. network diversity

 Where network redundancy is established with a parallel 'fail-over' system that handles data traffic during an outage, an additional level of security and reliability can be achieved by building in full geographical network diversity - particularly for mitigating service interruptions caused by catastrophic man-made or natural disasters.
-Here, the primary and secondary network service infrastructure - hardware, network cabling and the power resources are fully duplicated and physically separated.

 How is redundancy implemented